Robust Data-Driven Kalman Filtering for Unknown Linear Systems using Maximum Likelihood Optimization: Conclusion

 \section{Conclusion}

-This paper has developed a novel DDKF for unknown linear Gaussian systems.
-Specifically, an ML-based optimization problem has been formulated and solved to construct the state estimates.
-A sample-complexity upper bound has been derived for the performance gap between the designed DDKF and the Kalman filter with accurate system parameters.
-Subsequently, two types of data-driven output feedback controllers have been designed to facilitate the implementation of the proposed DDKF.
-Simulations using a DC motor have demonstrated the effectiveness of the theoretical results.
-However, many relevant topics deserve in-depth investigation in the future.
-For example, how to learn state estimators from data for unknown systems affected by non-Gaussian noise remains open, and how to combine prior information with data for filtering when part of system knowledge is available is also a significant and challenging issue.
-Our future research will concentrate on these important topics.
+This paper proposed a new RDKF for a class of unknown linear systems, where a prior input-output trajectory sampled at a higher frequency and a prior state trajectory sampled at a lower frequency are available.
+Specifically, an ML optimization problem has been formulated and solved to construct the state estimate.
+A sample-complexity upper bound has been derived for the performance gap between the designed RDKF and the Kalman filter with known system parameters.
+Simulations have demonstrated the effectiveness of the theoretical results.